 -

-We feel very privileged to be in this role as Bereavement Support Midwives, helping and supporting families through the heartache and tragedy of pregnancy/ baby loss.
-We have both worked for SHSCT for many years as midwives in various clinical settings.
-We came into post in February 2019 and one of our many roles is to help ensure women and their partners receive high quality, individualised and excellent bereavement care following a miscarriage (from 11 weeks), stillbirth or neonatal death.
+As a Bereavement Support Midwive, I help and support families through the heartache and tragedy of pregnancy/ baby loss.
+I have worked in SHSCT for many years as midwives in various clinical settings and came into post in February 2019 and one of my many roles is to help ensure women and their partners receive high quality, individualised and excellent bereavement care following a miscarriage (from 11 weeks), stillbirth or neonatal death.

 -